CagatayKahramann/k8s-load-balancing-demo/README.md

    kubectl apply -f ingresses/
    ```
    The Ingress configuration provided uses the hostname `k8s-load-balancing-demo.local`.
 If you need to use a different hostname, you can edit the Ingress manifest files that is inside the `ingresses/` directory and modify the host field in the `etc/hosts` to specify a different hostname according to your needs.

-    **Note**: The order in which you apply the manifests is important.
-First, apply the ConfigMap to ensure that the configurations are available.
-Next, deploy the Nginx instances, then expose the service, and finally     configure the Ingress.
-This ensures that all necessary resources are created and properly configured in sequence.

 7. **Get the Minikube IP**: